huBioinfo/CytoCommunity/README.md

 #### 2. Running Step1_DataImport.py

-The running result of step 1 includes two folders, "processed" and "raw", with the former containing three .pt files and the latter nothing.
+The running result of step 1 includes two folders, "processed" and "raw", with the former containing three .pt files, named pre_filter, pre_transform and SpatialOmicsImageDataset, and the latter nothing.

 #### 3. Running Step2_SoftClusterLearning_Unsupervised.py